-In 1945 Mr Seddon sold the firm to Mr & Mrs Donald Baker who had previously carried on business under the name of T Baker & Sons (Compton) Ltd in a company originally started by Donald Baker's grandfather, Thomas Baker.
+In 1945 Mr Seddon sold the firm to Mr and Mrs Donald Baker who had previously carried on business under the name of T. Baker & Sons (Compton) Ltd. in a company originally started by Donald Baker's grandfather, Thomas Baker.
 Following the acquisition and subsequent mergers, premises at Grove Street, Wantage and Mayers Lane, Newbury was added to the company's operations.

 Over the course of time, Oakes Bros. became agricultural implement merchants and the business gradually expanded as the demand grew for mechanisation on the farm.